AndryRafam/aegis/README.md

 <h2 align="left"> Build, install and run on Linux </h2>

-To build and install NeptuneCrypt on Linux, type the following command in terminal inside the directory which contains NeptuneCrypt. (the executable file will be installed at /usr/local/bin/ directory)
+To build and install NeptuneCrypt on Linux, open the directory NeptuneCrypt or NeptuneCrypt-main and type the following command in terminal (the executable file will be installed at /usr/local/bin/ directory)

 ```bash
 $ sudo make install